-- student reflective assessment sheets at the end of each topic

-- written or oral assignments

 - quizzes

 - student self-evaluation

-- reflective logbooks
+- reflective journals

 - one to one discussion

 Monitoring and evaluation

 Monitoring helps ensure teaching is in line with school policy and that children are taught what is planned for the different year groups.
 Evaluation helps to plan future lessons and enables teachers to review the programme to improve the teaching and learning.